 - However, he was diagnosed with schizophrenia at the age of only twenty years.

-- His mother took care of him until her death in 1948.
+- His mother took care of him until she died in 1948.

 - In 1965, he died of a stroke at the psychiatric clinic Burgholzli in Zurich.